kaivennemann/audio-messenger/CAUCHY_README.md

 ```

 **How it works:**
-1. As characters arrive, `onToken` is called for each one (may include `?` for erasures)
+1. Characters arrive and are shown via `onToken` in real-time (may include errors/erasures)
+2. Characters are also buffered internally for Cauchy decoding
-2. At message end, Cauchy decoder runs automatically
+3. At message end, Cauchy decoder runs automatically
-3. If successful, `onCorrectedMessage` is called with the fully corrected text
+4. If successful, `onCorrectedMessage` is called with the fully corrected text
-4. Your UI can then replace the message with the corrected version
+5. Your UI updates the message, replacing any errors with the corrected version

+**User Experience**: Users see the message arriving character-by-character (with any transmission errors), then it instantly corrects itself once fully received.

 ## How Erasure Detection Works